 - A Building Regulations Completion Certificate must be provided as proof that the hall has been built (in the case of new build), or modified (in the case of alterations), in accordance with the requirements of the most current Building Regulations.
-Failure to produce such certification would indicate that a particular building design and/or construction has failed to achieve one (or more) essential criteria which the Regulations require to safeguard the health and safety of persons in and around the building. - In certain circumstances it will be necessary to provide 24-hour on-site security.
+Failure to produce such certification would indicate that a particular building design and/or construction has failed to achieve one (or more) essential criteria which the Regulations require to safeguard the health and safety of persons in and around the building. - Landlords must undertake to positively assist the Student Accommodation Service and members of UCLAN staff involved in the discipline of students in the investigation of students whose behaviour may be in breach of the Regulations for Students, particularly where student behaviour has prejudiced the safety of other students (for example, repeated wedging of fire doors, blocking means of escape, deliberately disabling smoke detectors, covering fire alarm sounders, discharging fire extinguishers etc). - In certain circumstances it will be necessary to provide 24 hour on-site security.
 This will normally depend on the number of residents, but any hall with more than 100 residents is likely to be considered by the University large enough to warrant this.
-From the Fire Authority perspective, 24-hour on-site security significantly improves the standard of fire safety in that, in the event of an incident, staff are immediately present to ensure the following: - i.
+From the Fire Authority perspective, 24 hour on-site security significantly improves the standard of fire safety in that, in the event of an incident, staff are immediately present to ensure the following: - i.
 All students evacuate on actuation of the fire alarm. - ii.
 A back-up 999 call can be made confirming the details of the incident.
-In the event of a genuine fire this is vital to ensure the appropriate number of fire appliances are mobilised (only one appliance is mobilised to calls generated purely by automatic fire alarms).
+In the event of a genuine fire this is vital to ensure the appropriate number of fire appliances are mobilised (only one appliance is mobilised to calls generated purely by automatic fire alarms). - iii.

-- iii.
 A competent person is available to meet the Fire Service on arrival and provide critical information (nature and location of fire, whether any persons are unaccounted for, best access points etc). - iv.
-The fire alarm is reset on completion of the incident. - Smaller halls of residence may not be required to provide 24-hour on-site security, but there should still be rigorous systems in place (documented and available for audit) to show that the landlord has considered the issues and determined an achievable method to ensure the functional requirements of the above bullet points can be met.
+The fire alarm is reset on completion of the incident.

+Smaller halls of residence may not be required to provide 24 hour on-site security, but there should still be rigorous systems in place (documented and available for audit) to show that the landlord has considered the issues and determined an achievable method to ensure the functional requirements of the above bullet points can be met.